 TUBERCULOSIS-Yes!
-You write to us and we will give you names and addresses of people cured, and it has never been known to fail for
+You write to us and we will give you names and addresses of people cured, and it has never been known to fall for

-Poisoned Sores, Abscesses, Boils, Carbuncies, Jar, Whitlow, Sprains, Burns.
+Poisoned Sores, Abscesses, Boils, Carbuncles, Jar, Whitlow, Sprains, Burns.

-SCHRECK'S POULTICE cleans the blood, heals the sore, and leaves the body healthy.
+SCHRECK'S POULTICE cloans the blood, heals the sore, and leaves the body healthy.

-Melbourne, 5/11/09.
 To Schreck, Sons and Co.
 Dear Sirs,-I feel it my duty as well as a great joy to tell you what "Schreck's Poultice" has done for me.
-My knee was injured with an axe some years ago, and it became stiff and swollen.
+My knee was injured with an axe some years age, and it became stiff and swollen.
 I had the best medical advice, and an operation was performed, but it only made it worse.
 I quite lost the use of it, and had to go on crutches.
-On the 21st Dec., 1906, I went under another operation at the Melbourne Hospital, and had 21/2 inches of the knee joint taken away.
-I was attending the Hospital until the June following, when I noticed on your shop "Schreck's Poultice" cured tuberculosis.
-I went in and saw Miss Schreck.
-She assured me "Schreck's Poultice" would cure me in 12 months.
-I then had three running wounds on my knee, three months after I had five; in 14 months I had none, nor have I had any since.
-I may say the majority of medical men said it was tuberculosis, and what gave me such great faith in "Schreck's Poultice" was the Doctors' opinion of the great improvement they saw after nine days' treatment of "Schreck's Poultice."
-I then returned to Watcham, and continued the treatment.
-When I began with "Schreck's Poultice" I was very low indeed, and had no hope of ever being well and strong again, as I felt the disease was all through my system.
-I only wish I could tell everyone the wonderful value of "Shreck's Poultice."
-I shall do all in my power to make it known.-Wishing you every success, yours gratefully.
-JOHN H. RANKIN, Watcham.
+On the 21st Dec., 1904.
+I went under another operation at the Melbourne Hospital, and had 21⁄2 inches of the knee joint taken away.
+I was attending the Hospital until the June following, when I noticed on your shop taken away.
+I was attending the Hospital until the June following, when I noticed on your shop "Schreck's Poultice" would cure me in 12 months.
+I then had three running wounds on my knee "Schreck's Poultice" would cure me in 12 months.
+I then had three running wounds on my knee the majority of medical men said it was tuberculosis, and what gave me such streatment of "Schreck's Poultice," I then returned to Watcham, and continued the treatment of "Schreck's Poultice," I then returned to Watcham, and continued the treatment of "Schreck's Poultice," I was very low indeed, and had no hope of ever being well and strong again, as I felt the disease was all through my system.
+I only wish I could tell word.-Wishing you every success, yours gratefully.
+JOHN II.
+RANKIN, Watcham.